Telford secondary school offers received as more than 80 per cent get first choice

-Telford parents and pupils receive secondary school offers as more than 80 per cent get first choice
+County parents and pupils find out if they have secured first choice secondary school

-More than 80 per cent of pupils in Telford have secured their first choice secondary school in today's national offer day.
+Parents and pupils across the county have been finding out if they secured their first choice secondary school for September.

-Telford & Wrekin Council has confirmed the figures for the borough, with parents and children finding out which secondary school they will be attending in September.
+Both Shropshire Council and Telford & Wrekin Council have confirmed the figures as families have faced an anxious wait to see if they got into their preferred school.

-The council said it received 2,187 on-time applications and offered every applicant a school place.
+Telford & Wrekin council said it received 2,187 on-time applications, while Shropshire Council saw 2,845, with all pupils being offered a place at a school.

 The council added that 97 percent of pupils were offered one of their preferred schools - again higher than at least the previous three years.